GabrielFersPin/GabrielFersPin/README.md

 ## Goals
 - 💼 Transition into a data science role
-- 📈 Build a portfolio of projects that showcase my analytical and technical skills
 - 🛠️ Continue developing expertise in machine learning and big data analysis

 ## Connect with Me